chisophugis/lbd/source/backendstructure.rst

 Add AsmPrinter
 --------------

 3/3/cpu0 contains the Cpu0AsmPrinter definition.
-First, I add definitions in Cpu0.td to support AssemblyWriter.
+First, we add definitions in Cpu0.td to support AssemblyWriter.
 Cpu0.td is added with the following fragment,